-Collection electric guitars will include Brazilian rosewood necks, fretboards, and headstock veneers.
+Collection electric guitars may include Brazilian rosewood necks, fretboards, and headstock veneers.

-Collection acoustics will include Brazilian rosewood back and sides.
+Collection acoustics may include Brazilian rosewood back and sides.

-Beginning at the 2013 NAMM show, Brazilian rosewood fretboards and veneers are available on electric and acoustic instruments.
+Brazilian rosewood necks, fretboards, and veneers are available on Private Stock electric and acoustic instruments.

 Beginning in 2013, Paul Reed Smith Guitars will donate a portion of the proceeds from guitars made using Brazilian rosewood to the Monte Pascoal Pau Brasil Ecological Corridor project (MPPB-EC).
 The MPPB-EC aims to reforest and restore native ecosystems in a large section of Atlantic Forest in Brazil.
 Due in part to outstanding benefits for local communities and the positive impact on the Atlantic Forest biodiversity and ecosystem, this project was awarded the coveted “Gold Level” validation to the Climate Community and Biodiversity Standards.
 Throughout the project’s 30-year lifetime, it is expected that more than 2,470 acres will be reforested.
 This process has already begun.

 “As a company we are dedicated to providing exceptional instruments in a responsible manner.
 I have always personally loved the sound and feel of Brazilian Rosewood, and I am happy to be able to make guitars for musicians using this prized material while supporting the MPPB-EC initiative,” Paul Reed Smith